Epididymo-orchitis

 How do I catch it?

-The infections that cause epididymo-orchitis, such as gonorrhoea and chlamydia are passed from one person to another during unprotected sex.
+The infections that cause epididymo-orchitis, such as Gonorrhoea and Chlamydia are passed from one person to another during unprotected sex.
 This includes vaginal, anal and oral sex.

 A urine infection can also cause epididymo-orchitis, although this is not sexually transmitted.